-While there is not a set number for all snakes, each species has its own typical range.
-For example, a ball python may only lay a small number of eggs while an Indian rock python might deposit a larger batch, even up to 100 at a time.
+While there is no set number for all snakes, each species has its typical range.
+For example, a ball python may only lay a few eggs, while an Indian rock python might deposit a larger batch, even up to 100 at a time.
 Depending on the species, certain influences such as food availability and thermal environment can alter the frequency of their egg-laying.
-Interestingly, some snakes will lay their eggs yearly and others might take longer breaks between batches.
+Interestingly, some snakes lay their eggs yearly, and others take longer breaks between batches.
 This leads us to explore the fascinating world of snake reproduction that is teeming with diversity.

 The number of eggs a snake lays can vary, with some species laying as few as 3-4 eggs while others may lay up to 100 eggs in a single clutch.
 For example, large snakes such as reticulated pythons can lay up to 100 eggs, whereas smaller snakes may lay between 10-30 eggs.